 The Research Portfolio is a structured collection of the research and analysis that students compile in their investigation.
-The components of the portfolio guide and archive the student's work in a Part 3 focuses students on the strategic close way that teaches them key critical thinking, academic habits and organizational skills.
+The components of the portfolio guide and archive the student's work in a way that teaches them key critical thinking, academic habits and organizational skills.
 By the end of the unit, students will have an organized, structured set of sources, annotations, notes, and analysis from which they can successfully accomplish any purpose they may have for their newly developed evidence-based perspective, whether that be an academic research paper or the construction of a product or process plan.